markahrens/mytungsten/src/content/blog/2012/why-tentio-seems-more-promising-than-appnet.md

 ---

-<p>So it is free, but decentralized.
+So it is free, but decentralized.
 I have an account at&nbsp;https://themarkahrens.tent.is, but I have to admit the pickings are pretty bare right now.
-That said, I love the idea of it.</p>
+That said, I love the idea of it.